This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Category: house prices

-Figures released by leading auctioneer, Essential Information Group (EIG), reveals that both commercial and residential property had a quieter March for 2024 than typically expected.
+Figures released by leading auctioneer, Essential Information Group (EIG), reveals that both commercial and residential auction property had a quieter March for 2024 than typically expected.

 Overall findings for March 2024 vs March 2023